gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     <a href="https://raw.githubusercontent.com/gromacstutorials/gromacstutorials-inputs/main/level2/stretching-a-polymer/cubic-box/ff/tip3p.itp" target="_blank">tip3p.itp</a>

-..  container:: justify

 These 3 files contain the parameters for the PEG and the water molecules with oxygen (OW) and hydrogen (HW) atoms.

-..  container:: justify

 Create an *inputs/* folder next to *ff/*, and create a new empty file called *em.mdp*.
 Copy the following lines into it:

 ..  code-block:: bw